 Another central feature of the derivatives market is its transversality, understood as the ability to integrate diverse markets.
-The derivatives market seeks to transform economic uncertainty into a measurable probabilistic risk; price it; and turn into an interchangeable instrument.
-These tools enable different financial assets to be measured under the same unit of measure, "commoditizing" risks and integrating various markets.21 Thus, the derivatives market leads capital mobility to its limit and enables the exchange of profit on stocks of global wealth.
-Figure 1 illustrates the aforementioned process: in the derivatives market, one can change the profitability of a share by the interest rate variation in a country, bet on the appreciation of an exchange rate, on the sovereign debt default of another country etc.
+The derivatives market seeks to transform economic uncertainty into a measurable probabilistic risk; price it; and turn it into an interchangeable instrument.
+These tools enable different financial assets to be measured under the same unit of measure, "commoditizing" risks and integrating various markets.
+Thus, the derivatives market leads capital mobility to its limit and enables the exchange of profit on stocks of global wealth.
+That is, in the derivatives market, one can change the profitability of a share by the interest rate variation in a country, and bet on the appreciation of an exchange rate, on the sovereign debt default of another country, etc.